Can you think of a major business without a logo? Bet you can’t!

 #4 Find and Invite Quality Designers

-Once your design contest is up and running, you can still use 99designs’ search functions to search for individual designers.
+Once your contest is up and running, you can still use 99designs’ search functions to search for individual designers.
 In the site’ search engine, you can use a variety of filters or search by keyword if you already know something about the designer you’re looking for.

 You can also add a designer to your favorites by clicking the heart symbol next to their name.
 You can then visit your own ‘favorites page‘ and invite all of the designers you’ve favorited to the contest at once.
 You can invite up to 50 designers per day.

-#5 Designers Submit Design Ideas
+#5 Designers Submit Design Concepts

 #6 Initial Impressions & Feedback